Azure/azure-functions-sql-extension/README.md

 These steps can be done in the VS Code terminal or Powershell.
 Completing this section will allow you to begin using the input, output, and trigger bindings.

 1. Add MyGet package feed.
+If you are running into errors, make sure you have the [.NET sdk](https://dotnet.microsoft.com/download) installed and in your system PATHS.

     ```bash
     dotnet nuget add source https://www.myget.org/F/azure-appservice/api/v3/index.json